Survey Results - Trainee feedback on Latham & Watkins

 We are committed to giving back to the communities where we live and work, with a longstanding pro bono programme as well as many community service initiatives.
 Over the last two decades, our lawyers have provided more than 4m pro bono hours in free legal services to underserved individuals and families and the nonprofit sector.

-What we’re looking for in a trainee: Latham & Watkins recruits students with incredible legal minds who are also incredible people; the firm values transparency, respect, innovation, collaboration and diversity.
-As a meritocracy, Latham seeks out candidates who have demonstrated they can contribute to the firm’s culture through their initiative, communication skills, complex thinking, willingness to assume responsibility, resilience, and judgement.
+What we’re looking for: Latham & Watkins recruits students with incredible legal minds who are also incredible people; the firm values transparency, respect, innovation, collaboration and diversity.
+As a meritocracy, Latham seeks out candidates who have demonstrated they can contribute to the firm’s culture through their initiative, communication skills, complex thinking, willingness to assume responsibility, resilience and judgement.

 What you’ll do: A Latham training contract combines real responsibility on global matters with supervision from world-class lawyers who foster professional development.
 In addition to a sophisticated training programme, our trainees also benefit from a core three-week trainee foundation designed to bridge the gap between law schools and practice, as well as training in each seat.
 After induction, trainees complete four six-month seats – two of which will be in corporate and finance.
 Trainees have the opportunity to apply for a secondment on either their third or fourth seat.